 Exception.
-You can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040 or 1040-SR).
+You can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040).
 If you make that choice, you cannot include those sales taxes as part of your cost basis.